simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-threat-intelligence-in-incident-reponse-and-mitigations/index.en.md

 Cybersecurity incidents have increased significantly in recent years, with cybercriminals becoming more sophisticated and using advanced tactics to evade detection.
 Organizations must adopt proactive approaches to protect their information systems.
 One of the most effective ways to achieve this is through the use of **threat intelligence**.

 ## What is Threat Intelligence?
 **Threat intelligence** is the process of gathering, analyzing, and sharing information about potential or existing cyber threats.
-It involves collecting data from a wide range of sources, such as open-source intelligence, social media, and the dark web.
+It involves collecting data from many sources, such as open-source intelligence, social media, and the dark web.
 The data is then analyzed to identify patterns, trends, and potential threats to an organization's information systems. **Threat intelligence** helps organizations to anticipate and mitigate threats before they can cause damage.

 ____